DominikStolzenburg/aerosolpy/docs/source/installation.rst

 Naming convention
 -----------------

-Please note that the package described here is going to be indexed on PyPI as ``aerosolpy`` and can be pip installed and imported under this name.
+Please note that the package described here is indexed on PyPI as ``aerosolpy`` and can be pip installed and imported under this name.

 Earlier, unofficial versions were distributed as ``aeropy``.
 The usage of this is deprecated and does not work with this version of ``aerosolpy``

 Dependencies
 ------------